2010 Northwestern Wildcats football team

 The 2010 Northwestern Wildcats football team represented Northwestern University in the Big Ten during the 2010 NCAA Division I FBS football season.
 Pat Fitzgerald, in his fifth season at Northwestern, was the team's head coach.
 The Wildcats home games were played at Ryan Field in Evanston, Illinois.
 The annual rivalry game against the University of Illinois was played at Wrigley Field on November 20.

 The Wildcats finished the season 7–6, 3–5 in Big Ten play and was invited to the inaugural TicketCity Bowl where they were defeated by Texas Tech 38–45.

-Previous season

-Last season, the Wildcats finished the season 8–5 (5–3 in Big Ten play) and lost in the Outback Bowl 35–38 in overtime against Auburn.